microtrain/bootcamp/13-Express/06-AuthApp.md

 module.exports = router;
 ```

 Next, we will create a view for the auth endpoint.
 By default, all views are expected to be in the *views* directory.
-To keep things organized each routing file will have it's own view folder.
+To keep things organized each routing file will have it's own view directory.
 Our view will extend the layout, call content from the view file, provide a div into which we will load our JavaScript application, and call the app into the script tag.

 *views/auth/index.pug*
 ```pug